Guided Tour Takes Approximately 8 Hours

 Featuring wildlife from around the world, the Buckhorn Museum is a fascinating sight for nature lovers.
 The museum boasts over 520 species of wildlife; fish from seven seas, animals from every continent, and a 78 point buck!
 Visitors will be astounded by the museum's impressive record breaking marlin, weighing in at a whopping 1,056 pounds!

-Tour Stop at Japanese Tea Garden
+Tour Stop at Japanese Sunken Garden

 With an open-air pagoda, sprawling Koi ponds, and a cascading waterfall, the Japanese Tea Gardens offer visitors a peaceful break from sightseeing.
 The gardens feature lush, exotic vegetation and wheelchair accessible attractions.